 traffic source is evaluated as soon as the visitor begins their session.
 This value is sticky and will not be revaluated until the visitor starts a new session.
 A visitor can have a different traffic source values for different sessions.

 This is a special query parameter that is stored in the visitor object

-.
-Optimizely will reference the stored value as the visitor navigates around the site, and will persist the audience condition even if the query parameter is gone.
-The campaign query parameter will only last for the session in which it was set.
+optimizely.get('visitor').campaign.
+Optimizely Web Experimentation references the stored value as the visitor navigates around the site, and persists the audience condition even if the query parameter is gone.
+The campaign query parameter lasts only for the session in which it was set.

 Custom attributes are values stored on the visitor's browser using custom code.
 They will not change unless custom code is written to overwrite the value.
 A custom attribute will remain on the visitor's browser until the visitor clears local storage.